Phantomsmedia/Wavelength/README.md

 this setVariable ["f_languages", ["english","russian","arabic"]];
 ```

 Note that in WL, BLUFOR speaks English, OPFOR speaks Russian and INDFOR speaks Arabic.
-Putting other languages in the quotations will make it gibberish to all factions bar those that also have that same language in their unit.
+You can edit those defaults in lines 46 to 48 of f\radios\acre2\acre2_settings.sqf

+You may change the languages in the code to the following supported languages, but remember what the default factions speak!

+Enlish
+Russian
+Arabic
+Czech
+German
+Greek
+Farsi
+French
+Chinese
+Ukrainian

+You can add more languages on line 42 of f\radios\acre2\acre2_settings.sqf

 ==================================================